KDD and Data Mining

 Dating back to 1989, the namesake Knowledge Discovery in Database (KDD) represents the overall process of collecting data and methodically refining it.

-The KDD Process aspires to purge the ‘noise’ (useless, tangential outliers) while establishing a phased approach to derive patterns and trends that add important knowledge.
+The KDD Process is a classic data science life cycle that aspires to purge the ‘noise’ (useless, tangential outliers) while establishing a phased approach to derive patterns and trends that add important knowledge.

 What is the Data Mining Process?

 The term “data mining” is often used interchangeably with KDD.
 The term confusion is understandable, but “Knowledge Discovery of Databases” is meant to encompass the overall process of discovering useful knowledge from data.
 Meanwhile “data mining” refers to the fourth step in the KDD process.
 This is commonly thought of the “core step” which applies algorithms to extract patterns from the data.
 It parallels the “modeling” phase of other data science life cycles.

 In short, the KDD Process represents the full process and Data Mining is a step in that process.

 Why KDD and Data Mining?

 In an increasingly data-driven world, there would seem to never be such a thing as too much data.
 However, data is only valuable when you can parse, sort, and sift through it in order to extrapolate the actual value.

 Most industries collect massive volumes of data, but without a filtering mechanism that graphs, charts, and trends data models, pure data itself has little use.

 However, the sheer volume of data and the speed with which it is collected makes sifting through it challenging.
 Thus, it has become economically and scientifically necessary to scale up our analysis capability to handle the vast amount of data that we now obtain.

 Since computers have allowed humans to collect more data than we can process, we naturally turn to computational techniques to help us extract meaningful patterns and structures from vast amounts of data.